Tochemey/goakt/discovery/mdns/README.md

 ### How It Works

 1. **Initialize**: Validate config.
-2. **Register**: Create zeroconf resolver; register this node as a service (ServiceName, Service type, Domain, Port).
+2. **Register**: Start an mDNS server advertising a unique instance (ServiceName plus a random suffix) of the configured Service type and Domain on Port, with the cluster name in a TXT record.
-3. **DiscoverPeers**: Browse for services matching Service type and Domain; filter by Port and Instance; return addresses.
+3. **DiscoverPeers**: Browse for services matching Service type and Domain; keep the entries whose Port and cluster name match; return addresses.
 4. **Deregister**: Shutdown server; close stop channel.

 ```